Marc-Roig/Batery-Cell/docs/sequences.md

                     "instrument": null,
                     // (string) definition of the operation to execute.
 Example: "move_to" "operation": null,
-                    // (int) Optional value, if null it's not used.
-Example: 10 "value": null
+                    // (int) Optional parameter, if null it's not used.
+Example: 10 "parameter": null
                 },
                 // ...
             ],